Tiefkuehlpizze/factorio-furnace-recipe/README.md

 First: Mods such as [Crafting Efficiency](https://mods.factorio.com/mod/crafting-efficiency) need a furnace with recipe selector.
 Other mods such as Bob's assembly machines introduced the Chemical Mixing Furnace, but only in combination with additional resource types.
 But only the furnace was wanted.
 This is why this mod exists.
 Second: Belt poisoning is no big deal anymore.
 Furnaces won't load accidentially dropped items on the belt such as iron plates instead of iron ore which would block the furnace forever.

+## How to use
+Since mod version 0.4.0 you need to research Multi Furnaces first.
+After crafting one, simply place one and set the desired smelting recipe.
+Also supports being built and configured by blueprints.

 ## Compatibility
 - Can use the Furnaces from [bobassembly](https://mods.factorio.com/mod/bobassembly) can be used to craft the Multi Furnace with in all levels.
 (Careful: Depending on the settings, each recipe ends in a unsatisfying crafting deadend)